 So how do you make them?
 The recipe for Gluten-Free Chocolate Chip Pumpkin Pancakes is below, but remember, you can add your own spices like nutmeg or ginger, toppings like fruit or nuts, and even use fresh pumpkin instead of canned.
 Add your own creativity to make it delicious!

-The brand of gluten-free pancake mix can be exchanged for another as long as it has xantham gum or is added in.
+The brand of gluten-free pancake mix can be exchanged for another as long as it has xantham gum or is added in by you.

 The package recipe called for whole milk, but almond, soy, cashew, or oat milk can replace it.
 Ensure the milk has some fat and protein to activate the baking powder in the pancake mix.